mohsinhussainpk/TerasysAPI/README.md

 **Readme**
 ======

 ###**Introduction**
-Terasys-api to take in data from IoT devices and serve it to clients via REST endpoints.
+Backend API to take in data from IoT devices and serve it to clients via REST endpoints.
 Devices are automatically registered on first data POST.

+**API has been updated to accept only HTTPS requests at port 8765.**

 ###**Sending Data**
 Data is consumed by API through POST endpoints.